mjordan/islandora_workbench/README.md

 http://purl.org/coar/resource_type/c_18cc
 ```

-Workbench will validate during `--check` that URIs correspond to existing taxonomy terms.
+During `--check`, Workbench will validate that URIs correspond to existing taxonomy terms.

 Using term URIs has some constraints: